Wandalen/wTools/module/move/benchkit/readme.md

 benchkit = { version = "0.1", features = [ "full" ] }
 ```

+## 📋 Development Guidelines & Best Practices

+**⚠️ IMPORTANT**: Before using benchkit in production or contributing to development, **strongly review** the comprehensive [`recommendations.md`](recommendations.md) file.
+This document contains essential requirements, best practices, and lessons learned from real-world performance analysis work.

+The recommendations cover:
+- ✅ **Core philosophy** and toolkit vs framework principles
+- ✅ **Technical architecture** requirements and feature organization
+- ✅ **Performance analysis** best practices with standardized data patterns
+- ✅ **Documentation integration** requirements for automated reporting
+- ✅ **Statistical analysis** requirements for reliable measurements

+**📖 Read [`recommendations.md`](recommendations.md) first** - it will save you time and ensure you're following proven patterns.

 ## Contributing

 Contributions are welcome! `benchkit` aims to be a community-driven toolkit that solves real-world benchmarking problems.

+**Before contributing:**
+1. **📖 Read [`recommendations.md`](recommendations.md)** - Contains all development requirements and design principles
+2. Review open tasks in the [`task/`](task/) directory
-Please see our contribution guidelines and open tasks.
+3. Check our contribution guidelines

+All contributions must align with the principles and requirements outlined in [`recommendations.md`](recommendations.md).

 ## License